Automated Test Validators for Flaky Cyber-Physical System Simulators: Approach and Evaluation: Generating Assertion-based Test Validators

 \subsection{Condition Inference by Genetic Programming (GP)}

-The first alternative we consider to generate conditions defined over the SUT's input variables is GP.
-GP requires a grammar to define its candidate solutions, which in our work, are conditions based on the SUT's input variables.
-Below, we first present the grammar that \app\ uses for GP, followed by an explanation of how GP learns conditions that conform to this grammar.
+The first alternative we consider for generating conditions defined over the SUT’s input variables is GP.
+GP requires a grammar to define its candidate solutions, which, in our work, are conditions over the SUT’s input variables.
+Below, we first present the grammar that \app\ uses for GP and then explain how GP learns assertion conditions based on the training set generated in the first step.